-Any concern or complaint about the content or delivery of the RSE programme should be addressed to the Head of Life Skills/PSHEE /Deputy Head Pastoral or the Head.
+Any concern or complaint about the content or delivery of the RSE programme should be addressed to the relevant Head of Life Skills/PSHEE/Senior Deputy Head (Prep and Senior) or the Heads.

 Safeguarding

 Pupils will be made clearly aware that some information cannot be kept confidential by school staff and that staff have a responsibility in certain circumstances, to refer the matter on to the appropriate person.
 Where disclosures indicate that a pupil is at risk, or where there is a suspicion of possible abuse, this must be managed in accordance with the procedures contained in the School's Safeguarding Policy.